-Although there are some variations when it comes to what weeks belong in a certain pregnancy month, know that these variations are just slight, and neither is actually wrong.
+Although there are some variations regarding what weeks belong in a certain pregnancy month, know that these variations are slight, and neither is wrong.

 Here are two more common ways to break down pregnancy weeks and months:

-None of these two methods are right or wrong.
+None of these two methods is right or wrong.
 They are just ways to calculate pregnancy weeks and months.
-On Easy Baby Life, we use the second method (table 2), when going through what happens in all the pregnancy weeks.
+On Easy Baby Life, we use the second method (table 2) when going through what happens in all the pregnancy weeks.

 How Many Weeks (Months) Pregnant Are You and What Week (Month) of Pregnancy Are You In?